am-markl/neo4j-apoc/README.md

 # neo4j-apoc
 Dockerfile for Neo4j with installed APOC Plugin

-It has the same Options as the o [fficial Neo4j-Image](https://hub.docker.com/_/neo4j/)
+It has the same Options as the [official Neo4j-Image](https://hub.docker.com/_/neo4j/)

 Make sure that you allow apoc to run its procedures like this: